sorin-ionescu/prezto/modules/symfony/README.md

   - `sfcl` clears the application cache for a given environment.
   - `sfsr` runs PHP built-in web server.
   - `sfcw` warms up the cache.
-  - `sfrd` displays the configured routes.
+  - `sfdr` displays the configured routes.
-  - `sfcd` displays all configured public services.
+  - `sfdc` displays all configured public services.
   - `sfgb` helps you generates new bundles.

 *The authors of this module should be contacted via the [issue tracker][2].*